ahmednageebmahmoud/LearnNetCoreWepAPI/LearnNetCoreWepAPI.Authorization/README.md

-# # ASP.NET Core With EF Core Examples
+# # ASP.NET Core Integration With JWT

 This class library create to manage authorizations.